igorfala/python-under-armour/README.rst

 When getting the token info from Under Armour, save it to the database for later use.
 ::
   uaObject = UA(client_id = ua_key, client_secret = ua_secret, access_token=access_token)
-Call the *uaObject* methods to interact with with Under Armour API.
+Call the *uaObject* methods to interact with Under Armour API.
 Example:
 ::
   profile = uaObject.user_profile_get(user_id=ua_user_id)